WASdev/sample.voice.gateway/soe/java/banking/README.md

 ```
 WORKSPACE_ID=Newly created workspace id
 CONVERSATION_VERSION=2016-07-11
-CONVERSATION_USERNAME=Username for connecting to watson assistant.
-If you're using an apikey fill this with "apikey"
+CONVERSATION_USERNAME=Username for connecting to watson assistant
-CONVERSATION_PASSWORD=Password for connecting to watson assistant.
-If you're using an apikey fill this with the value of the apikey
+CONVERSATION_PASSWORD=Password for connecting to watson assistant
 CONVERSATION_URL=Url for connecting to the Watson Assistant API
 ```